 Particularly focusing on Zara, all the Zara stores are owned and run by Inditex.
 The most remarkable characteristic that are found at Zara stores is that the products of apparel only stay within the stores for two weeks.
 Also, product designs are not repeated and are produced in relatively small quantities (Hansen, 2012).
 This allows the display of clothing at the flagship to change radically every two to three weeks which encourages customers to avoid delaying a purchase and visit or revisit the store on a more frequent basis.

 Inditex has focused on producing the formula that works best for them.
 It is based on the following factors;

 - Short lead time which allow for more fashion forward clothing

 - More styles allows customers to have more choice and chances of receiving what they prefer

-The company is able to reduce the quantity of items manufactured in each style which also reduces the exposure of a single product and creates artificial scarcity.
+The company is able to reduce the number of items manufactured in each style which also reduces the exposure of a single product and creates artificial scarcity.
 Common in almost all industries is the philosophy that the less a product is available the more desirable it becomes for the customer.
 There is also the added benefit of shielding the company from risk which may come about if the style does not work well with customers.
-Since there is a less quantity of it less is lost at the time of its disposal in a season end sale.
-This allows Zara to discount products up to 18 per cent of its production which is half the amount that competitors are able to do (Fynes, et al., 2005).
+Since there is a less quantity of it less is lost at the time of its disposal in a season-end sale.
+This allows Zara to discount products up to 18 percent of its production which is half the amount that competitors are able to do (Fynes, et al., 2005).